g00dnatur3/node-log/README.md

 # example 1
 The following code:
 ```
-// the filename this log is contained in is: Gpio.js
+// the filename this code is contained in is: Gpio.js
 const log = require('node-log').log('[Gpio]');

 function hello() {